doublemoulinet/Morrowind-Modular-Mod-Guide/CORE.md

 ## User Interface – Core
 1. [Better Daedric Font](https://www.nexusmods.com/morrowind/mods/44540?tab=files)
-	- NB before you download and install this mod: you _should_ make a backup of the following:
-		- daedric_font.fnt
-		- daedric_font_obw.tex
-	- Create a "backup" folder in the Fonts folder and  copy-paste these two files there before you install Better Daedric Fonts
 	- Download and install normally.
 This will enable the default "Standard style" Daedric font--identical to the vanilla game but in a higher resolution.
 Read the readme for instructions on installing the other variants if you prefer those.
 1. [Better Dialogue Font](https://www.nexusmods.com/morrowind/mods/36873?tab=files)
-	- NB: if you uninstall this mod after enabling it you will CTD because the default .fnt files will have been overwritten and uninstalled by Mash.
-Remember to restore the backup default .fnt files provided in the mod package (They're in Morrowind\Data Files\Fonts\backup)!
 1. [Continue](https://www.nexusmods.com/morrowind/mods/45952?tab=files)
 1. [Fixed Journal Next Button](https://www.nexusmods.com/morrowind/mods/48097?tab=files)
 1. [New Game Confirmation](https://www.nexusmods.com/morrowind/mods/45952?tab=files)